If you’ve fallen out of love with your mobile network, now you can end it by text. You could get a better service, and

-The ‘text-to-switch’ process makes it quicker and easier to leave your mobile company, by giving you more control over how much contact you have with your existing provider.
+The ‘text-to-switch’ process gives you more control over how much contact you have with your current provider.

 If you want to switch and keep your existing phone number, text ‘PAC’ to 65075 to begin the process.

-Your current provider will reply by text within a minute.
-They will send you your PAC, which will be valid for 30 days.
-Their reply must also include important information – such as any charges that you have to pay if you’re leaving your contract early; or your credit balance, if you’re a pay-as-you-go credit balances.
+Your provider will reply by text within a minute.
+They will send you your switching code, called a ‘PAC’, which will be valid for 30 days.
+Their reply must also include important information – such as any charges that you have to pay if you’re leaving your contract early; or your credit balance, if you’re a pay-as-you-go customer.

 You then give the PAC to your new provider and they must arrange for the switch to be completed within one working day.

 The process is designed to be quick and easy, so you could request your PAC while looking for a new deal – for example, while on the phone to a new provider, or in store.

 To switch and get a new number, text ‘STAC’ to 75075 to request a ‘service termination authorisation code’.
 The rest of the process is the same as above.
 This takes away the hassle of having to talk to your current provider if you simply want to leave them.

-If you’re not sure whether you’re still in contract with your provider and if you would have to pay charges to end your contract early.
+If you’re still in contract with your provider, you might have to pay charges to end your contract early.
 If you’re not sure whether that’s the case, text ‘INFO’ to 85075 to find this out without requesting a switching code.

 You can also request your PAC by logging in to your online account via your provider website.
-When you do this, your provider must give you your PAC within one minute, as they would if you requested it by text.
+When you do this, your provider must provide your PAC within one minute, just as they would if you requested it by text.